 This result can be issued in several situations.

-Absence of complete and legible known prints – the submitted known prints were or poor quality fingerprints/lacked comparable areas.
+Absence of complete and legible known prints – the submitted known prints were of poor quality fingerprints/lacked comparable areas.
 In such an instance, the inconclusive conclusion means that the impression needs may be reexamined with the submission of suitable known samples.

 Not suitable for comparison- when corresponding features are observed but not sufficient to individualize or dissimilar features may be observed but not sufficient to exclude.
 In either case, the inconclusive conclusion means that the unknown impression was neither individualized nor excluded as originating from the same source.